MantasMikal/gatsby-source-instagram-all/README.md

 # gatsby-source-instagram-all
-Gatsby source plugin to fetch ALL your instagram media using Instagram API + [Gatsby Image](https://www.gatsbyjs.org/packages/gatsby-image/) support.
+⚛️📸😍 Gatsby source plugin to fetch ALL your instagram media using Instagram API + [Gatsby Image](https://www.gatsbyjs.org/packages/gatsby-image/) support.

 # Install
  1. ```yarn add gatsby-source-instagram-all```
- 2. Add configuration to your gatsby-config.js
+ 2. Add this configuration to your gatsby-config.js:
  ```
  {
       resolve: `gatsby-source-instagram-all`,